 UCA Quick Facts

-One University, Three Countries
+One University, Three Schools

 - UCA is a residential mountain university providing an international standard of higher education to create knowledgeable, skilled and creative graduates who will contribute leadership, ideas and innovations to the region.